-The project proposes a total of 3,607 square feet of landscaping.
+The project proposes a total of 1,973 square feet of landscaping.
 The Urban Plan and CMMC Section 13-106 requires that landscape areas consist of California native and drought tolerant plant material and shall meet the minimum number of plants types based on the total landscape square footage.
-The project is proposed to include enhanced landscaping such as California native flowering trees - "Palo Verde", "Western Redbud", and "Desert Willow".
-Native and drought tolerant shrubs are proposed to include "Cleveland Sage", "Bush Anemone", and "Pride of Madeira".
-A variety of native and drought tolerant ground covers are also proposed and will cover 70 percent of the landscape area with the remainder of ground cover to be covered by mulch or compost, as required by the City's landscaping provisions.
-In addition, the landscaping proposes to exceed the total number of required trees by 170% and the total number of required shrubs by 216%.
-The setback along Pomona Avenue is proposed to be significantly improved with landscaping as compared to existing site conditions.
-The total number of plants proposed is provided in Table 4 below, and a landscape pallet has been included in the plans on Plan Sheet L-2.
+The project proposes landscaping that includes California native flowering trees - Palo Verde, Western Redbud, and Desert Willow.
+Native and drought tolerant shrubs are proposed to include Cleveland Sage, Bush Anemone, and Pride of Madeira.
+A variety of native and drought tolerant ground covers are proposed to cover 70 percent of the landscape area with the remainder of ground cover to be covered by mulch or compost as required by the landscape code.
+In addition, the landscaping proposes to exceed the total number of required trees by 10% and the total number of required shrubs by 239%.
+The setback along Superior Avenue and Industrial Way is proposed to be completely landscaped with the exception of areas meant for pedestrian access and vehicular ingress/egress.
+The total number of plants proposed is provided in Table 3 below and a color landscape pallet has been included in the plans on sheet L-2.